Free roofing estimate template

 How do I estimate the cost of a new roof?

 To estimate the cost of installing a new roof, one of the first things you need to know is the size of the roof.
-The average roofing company uses the term “squares” when referring to the size of a roof.
+Our findings show that the average roofing company uses the term “squares” when referring to the size of a roof.
 A square is a 100-square foot area.

 Next, you need to multiply the number of squares by the cost of materials.
-It’s crucial to have up-to-date information and price lists as prices can change at any given moment based on supply chain issues.
+Based on our observations, it’s crucial to have up-to-date information and price lists as prices can change at any given moment based on supply chain issues.

 You also need to know the: